Choosing Safe Crib Bedding for the Nursery

 - Opt for bold colors that create contrast to stimulate baby’s brain, especially in nurseries that will double as play spaces for little ones.
 Consider bold navy bedding for a nautical-inspired nursery, or pair bright yellows and pinks for a tropical take on baby room decor.

 Layering a crib is more about safety than style.
 Focus on both and you can create a space you feel good about baby sleeping in.
 Then, add accessories, lighting, and wall decor or wallpaper to complete your dream nursery look.
-For more tips and ideas, explore our Product Guides.
+For more tips and ideas, explore our other Guides.